Certora/ion-protocol/Report.md

 # Overview

-This report compiles the bugs found and properties proven in the Ion Protocol contest in collaboration with Hats Finance.
+This report compiles the bugs found and properties proven in the Ion Protocol contest.
+Mutations are used to evaluate the quality of the properties.
+The mutations are described below and were made available at the end of the contest, you can find them [here](https://github.com/Certora/ion-protocol/blob/master/certora/mutations).
+Additionally, the top specifications have been added to the [contest repo](https://github.com/Certora/ion-protocol/blob/master) and some specific properties have been included in this report as good examples.
+You can find the final results for the competition [here](https://docs.google.com/spreadsheets/d/1fiNkz2oucJer0zjV0x4_xlgo6o9HMFlviVQ2Zb5K-CA/edit#gid=1970712821).

 ## Competition Details